- Search The Registry

 - My Account

 *James Parsons was born on this date in 1911.
-He was an African American lawyer and judge.
+He was a Black lawyer and judge.

 In 1987 Parsons had to uphold the Tenant's Bill of Rights in Chicago.
-Not afraid of ruffling some feathers, he ruled the following year that the Daley Center in Chicago could display nativity scenes publicly.
-Parsons retired from the bench in 1992, although for a few months following his official retirement he continued to perform some functions, including swearing in new citizens, Parsons passed away on June 19, 1993, at the age of 81.
+Not afraid of ruffling some feathers, he ruled that the Daley Center in Chicago could publicly display nativity scenes the following year.
+Parsons retired from the bench in 1992, although he continued to perform some functions for a few months following his official retirement, including swearing in new citizens.
+James Parsons passed away on June 19, 1993, at 81.

 United States District Court for the